 The kiss good night on the apartment steps.

-These four scenes (note that each takes place in a different location and time) work together to form our "date sequence".
+These four scenes (note that each takes place in a different location and time) work together to form our date sequence.

 While each scene should contain a turning point where the polarity shifts, McKee suggests sequences should also contain a larger polarity shift.
-In this "date sequence" example, perhaps our character began the sequence feeling pessimistic about the date, and by the end of the sequence found themselves falling in love.
+In this date sequence example, perhaps our character began the sequence feeling pessimistic about the date, and by the end of the sequence found themselves falling in love.
 The four scenes thus work together to create this larger polarity shift over the course of the sequence.

 While what makes up a scene is fairly specific (continual time and space), a sequence is a little more vague in that the connections between these scenes aren't as explicit.